Graphics drivers

 Best practices

-- Download from official sources only - Avoid third-party driver websites
+• Download from official sources only – Avoid third-party driver sites

-- Keep drivers updated - Check for updates monthly or when experiencing issues
+• Keep drivers updated – Check monthly or when you have issues

-- Don’t install beta drivers unless you need specific features - stick to stable releases
+• Avoid beta drivers unless you need specific features—use stable releases

 Next steps